-The EC500 system has a shutdown feature that should be used when the vehicle is in storage or is not being used for long periods of time.
+The EC700 system has a shutdown feature that can be used when the vehicle is in storage.
 This allows the leisure electronics to be turned off when not required to save battery power.
 When in the off state the alarm and tracking system supplies are still active, most other supplies are turned off.

-Before using the system please ensure the system shutdown switch is in the on position (button in).
+Before using the system please ensure the system shutdown switch is in the on position (button in) the system is now active.